-During the 2003-4 academic year, all part-time and fulltime English department members were invited to Division Retreats, monthly department meetings and division meetings to share in the discussions of matters of current interest.
+All part-time and fulltime English department members are invited to monthly department meetings and division meetings to share in the discussions of matters of current interest.
 All members, adjunct and part-time, of the English department are welcome to contribute ideas for the improvement of courses, procedures, student learning issues, and professional development.